Archaeological Field School in Montana & Wyoming

-Backpacking backpack, in which you are able to fit all the gear you will need for up to 20 days.
-Internal frames generally work better.
+- Backpack, in which you are able to fit all the gear you will need for the trip.
+Internal frames work better.
 Make sure that you are properly fitted for the pack!
 We will let you know if you need a proper backpacking pack or if you can use a large duffel bag as the class gets closer.
 In case of backcountry work, be prepared to carry your pack for up to 4 miles uphill in adverse conditions and across rapidly-moving mountain streams.
 Loaded packs should NOT weigh more than 30-40 lbs.

 Other Optional Equipment: